ouspg/CompSec/Lab1.Network/README.md

 Use SQL injection to the searchfield using [UNION](http://www.sqlinjection.net/union/) command to get all the users emails and passwordhashes and make them visible on the shop page.

  __Hint__ In this exercise you need to know the name of the users table,its column number and the name of the email and password fields.
 These values can be **guessed**.
 Table and column names are obviuos.
 Try guessing them and check the error messages if you got it right.

  First form a statement that attempts to select all the columns from the users table.
 If the server returns "table does not exist" you guessed it wrong.
 If you receive the following error "SQLITE_ERROR: SELECTs to the left and right of UNION do not have the same number of result columns" you are on the right track.

+ After you know the table name you have to find out how many columns the Products table has so you can select that many columns from the users table.
+You can guess this if you want to but the column amount can also be found from the response you get from a product search.
+Now select that many columns from the users table where atleast two of them are email and password.
+If the values are not visible you might have put it to a field that is not rendered visible.
+Try putting it to a different field.

 What SQL command did you use?
  ``` sql